 The killing of people was done in very many places including schools, churches, and hospitals among other places where people used to hide.
 This lead to such places to be turned into places of massive murder after the period of Rwanda genocide.

 The worst event in Rwanda genocide took place on the 15th and 16th of April at the Nyarubuye Roman catholic church which is situated in the eastern part of Rwanda at about 60 miles from Kigali city.
 This occurs as the mayor of the place was advising people his citizens to hide in this place that it will save most of them and the safest place from being killed, but unfortunately he betrayed them to the Hutus and none survived!

 At this church, the killing spent like two days and it started with the use of guns and later changed to hand weapons such as the machetes, clubs and knives but this was too tiresome that the murderers reached an extent of making it in shifts till when the thousands of the Tutsi people where all killed.

 Dead bodies where left on the ground un berried and exposed to predators like rats, dogs among other animals which made the event a remarkable one since the Hutu leaders were not allowing the corpses to be buried and some were thrown into rivers, and streams in act of sending them back to their origin as many people had wrong information that they came from Ethiopia.

 The same events took in Rwanda in different places but the most hurting ones took place within the dates of 11th April up to the start of May.

 The Rwanda Genocide Ends

 The Rwanda genocide finally came to an end as the Rwandan Patriotic Front (RPF) took over the government of Rwanda.
-This military group was made up of Tutsis who exiled in the earlier years and most of whom came from Uganda.
-These where able to enter the country and take over and gained full control in mid July of 1994 which marked the end of Genocide.
+This military group was made up of Tutsis who were exiled in the earlier years and most of whom came from Uganda.
+These were able to enter the country and take over and gained full control in mid July of 1994 which marked the end of Genocide.